Montco woman pleads guilty in I-95 crash that killed 2 troopers, pedestrian

 PHILADELPHIA (WPVI) -- A Montgomery County woman pleaded guilty in the crash on I-95 that killed 2 Pennsylvania state troopers and a pedestrian in March 2022.

-On Wednesday, Jayanna Webb, 23, pleaded guilty to three counts of 3rd Degree Murder, three counts of Homicide by Vehicle while Driving Under the Influence, and one count of Driving Under the Influence.
+On Wednesday, Jayana Webb, 23, pleaded guilty to three counts of 3rd Degree Murder, three counts of Homicide by Vehicle while Driving Under the Influence, and one count of Driving Under the Influence.

 She will serve between 27.5 and 60 years in prison for the deadly crash.